Neighbors: Janet Woodson Among Four Family Members Killed Inside West Philadelphia Home

 “She texts me every morning.
 She didn’t text me this morning and I was wondering why,” Bernadine Mills said.

-Police suspect a 29-year-old family member of shooting his four family members with a shotgun, sources say, was purchased on Tuesday.
+Police suspect a Louis shot his four family members with a shotgun, sources say, was purchased on Tuesday.

 Those police sources say the shooter was lying in wait and shot the victims individually on the first and second floors of the home.